chinapedia/wikipedia.abstract.en/Page/Saint_Vincent_and_the_Grenadines.md

 Various attempts by the English and Dutch to claim the island proved unsuccessful, and it was the French who were first able to colonise the island, settling in the town of Barrouallie on the Leeward side of St Vincent in 1719.[9]
 The French brought with them enslaved African prisoners of war to work the plantations of sugar, coffee, indigo, tobacco, cotton and cocoa.[10]

-SaintVincent_Carib_Treaty_Negotiation_1773.jpgs]] The British captured the island and drove out the French from Barrouallie during the Seven Years' War, a claim confirmed with the Treaty of Paris (1763).[11]
+s]] The British captured the island and drove out the French from Barrouallie during the Seven Years' War, a claim confirmed with the Treaty of Paris (1763).[11]
 On taking control of the island in 1763, the British laid the foundations of Fort Charlotte and also brought with them enslaved African prisoners of war to work on the island plantations.
 The Caribs however, opposed to the British presence, went into open conflict against the British, starting the First Carib War which lasted from 1772 to 1773.[12]

 During the Anglo-French War (1778–1783) the French re-captured St Vincent in 1779, however the British regained control under the Treaty of Versailles (1783).[13][14]